Coronavirus (COVID-19) Updates

 To apply, please complete the relevant form and return to firstname.lastname@example.org

-Due to the Covid-19 virus and the Government advice on gatherings, all Council meetings that would usually be held in April (Full Council, and the Council Matters and Planning Committees) have been cancelled in order limit the spread of the virus and to safeguard the public, Councillors and council officers.
+Due to the Covid-19 virus and the Government advice on gatherings, some Council committee meetings that would usually be held (Planning, and Town Matters Committees) have been cancelled in order limit the spread of the virus and to safeguard the public, Councillors and council officers.
+Urgent business will be taken to Full Council for discussion and resolution.
 We hope that the usual monthly calendar of meetings will be able to resume soon.